-Today, each aircraft in the arrival flow is managed independently, without regard to system effects, and left for ATC to deal with at the end.
+Today, each aircraft in the arrival flow is managed independently, without regard to system effects, and left for ATC to deal with at the end (last 200 NM).
 Each arrival flow consists of hundreds of independent decisions and ensures a highly variant, random flow.
-This arrival flow "randomizing" can lead to queuing and chaos, and forces ATC to work harder, resulting in variance and cost.
+This arrival flow "randomizing" leads to queuing and chaos and forces ATC to work harder, resulting in increased variance and cost.